spacetelescope/jwst/docs/jwst/stpipe/parameter_files.rst

 pipeline or individual steps.
 For JWST, parameter files are retrieved from CRDS, just as with other reference files.
 If there is no match between a step, the input data, and CRDS, the coded defaults are used.
-These values can be overridden either by the command line options, as previously described, and by a local parameter file.
+These values can be overridden either by the command line options and/or a local parameter file.
 See :ref:`Parameter Precedence` for a full description of how a parameter gets its final value.